esvarpa/TFM/Enrichment analisys/ClusterProfShinyORA-master/README.md

-# ClusterProfShinyGSEA
+# ClusterProfShinyORA
-- clusterProfiler Gene Set Enrichment Analysis R shiny
+- clusterProfiler Over-representation analysis R shiny
-- This is a part of the NASQAR toolbox
+- This is part of the NASQAR toolbox
 - Pre-print: [NASQAR: A web-based platform for High-throughput sequencing data analysis and visualization](https://doi.org/10.1101/709980)

 ---